Terry Pendleton

 Terry Lee Pendleton (born July 16, 1960) is an American former third baseman in Major League Baseball (MLB).
 He played primarily for the St. Louis Cardinals and Atlanta Braves, but he also spent time with the Florida Marlins, Cincinnati Reds, and Kansas City Royals.
 After his playing career, he became a coach for the Braves.
 Pendleton holds the record for most World Series appearances without a championship win, alongside Rube Marquard and Fred Merkle, with 5 during his 15-year career.

 Early life

 Terry Lee Pendleton was born on July 16, 1960, in Los Angeles, California.
 Pendleton started his baseball career as an Eastside Little League player, and then he moved on to play second base at Channel Islands High School.

 College career

 Pendleton attended and played at Oxnard College from 1979 to 1980.
 The 1979 Oxnard team was the school's first team, and he helped lead the Condors to a state championship berth while earning a scholarship.
-He transferred to Fresno State for the 1981 and 1982 seasons, and he was a key contributor to the team's fourth consecutive conference title in the 1982 season, setting a school record with 98 hits on the season.
+He transferred to Fresno State for the 1981 and 1982 seasons, and was a key contributor to the team's fourth consecutive conference title in the 1982 season, setting a school record with 98 hits on the season.
 He was recognized as an All-American.
 Pendleton had his jersey retired in 2007, alongside the jerseys of Tex Clevenger and Jimy Williams.